snsuper/agents4energy/README.md

 1. In a different ternimal run `npm run dev` to start a develpment server for the front end.
 You can reach this server by navigating to `localhost:3000` in an internet browser.
 1. Now when you make code changes, they will be deployed to both the front and back end.

+## Limit sign up to certain email addresses
+When a user signs up for an account, the suffix of their email address is checked against an allow list.
+To change which email address suffixes are allowed, follow these steps:
+1. In the AWS amplify console, navigate to your branch.
+1. Click the "Functions" button on the left side bar
+1. Look for the funciton with "preSignUp" in the function name.
+Click on this function.
+1. Click "View in Lambda"
+1. Click "Configuration" and then "Environmental Variables"
+1. The variable named "ALLOWED_EMAIL_SUFFIXES" is a comma seperated list of allowed email suffixes.
+Change this variable to reflect the email addresses you would like to allow.
+If you add an empty element (ex: `@amazon.com,`), any email address will be allowed.

 ## Production Agent